This week a cassette that manages to keep its boyish looks:

 You see it correctly: those reels are baby blue.

 Instead of the more traditional J-card, this cassette features a U-card, and one with a rectangular opening, to show off the cassette design.

-The paper from the late 70’s/early 80’s tends to yellow a bit, even on this opened, but unused cassette.
+The paper from this early 80’s cassette tends to yellow a bit, even on this opened, but unused specimen.
 Under the ‘Yes / No’ you might have spotted some embossed text.

 Turns out to be H10944.

 Leader tape extravaganza